-At the dbs2.example.com database, an apply process named apply\tts dequeues the changes from its queue and applies them to the shared database objects.
+• At the dbs2.example.com database, an apply process named apply\tts dequeues the changes from its queue and applies them to the shared database objects.

-Configuring Schema Replication with Downstream Capture at Destination capture process at the destination database.
+2.2.5.2 Configuring Schema Replication with Downstream Capture at Destination

+This example configures an Oracle Streams replication environment that replicates data manipulation language (DML) changes to all of the tables in the hr schema.
+This example configures a two-database replication environment with a downstream capture process at the destination database.
 This example uses the global database names src.example.com and dest.example.com.
 However, you can substitute databases in your environment to complete the example.
-See "Decide Which Type of Replication Environment to Configure" on page 1-4 for more information about two-database replication environments.
+See "Decide Which Type of Replication Environment to Configure" for more information about two-database replication environments.